 — It can prevent auto repossession

 — It can allow debtors to receive valuable debt relief.

 At the Dodds Law Firm, PLC, we help Arizona residents suffering from debt problems decide if Chapter 7 proceedings, Chapter 13 proceedings or some other kind of debt resolution strategy is most appropriate for them.
-Best of all, we offer free first-time consultations to anyone interested in exploring what bankruptcy can do for him or her.
+Best of all, we offer consultations to anyone interested in exploring what bankruptcy can do for him or her.